amperka/AmperkaCCS811/API.md

 # AmperkaCCS811 API

-## `class CCS811`
+## `class AmperkaCCS811`

 Create an object of type `CCS811` to communicate with a particular [Air Quality Sensor](https://amperka.ru/product/sensor-co2-ccs811-with-case).

-### `CCS811(uint8_t i2cAddress = 0x5A)`
+### `AmperkaCCS811(uint8_t i2cAddress = 0x5A)`

 Constructs a new object.
-The argument `i2cAddress` is the specifies the board I²C address in HEX value, which is `0x5A` factory-default but can be changed to `0x5B`.
+The argument `i2cAddress` specifies the board I²C address in HEX value, which is `0x5A` factory-default but can be changed to `0x5B`.
 If omitted, the board I²C address is `0x5A`.

 ### `bool begin(TwoWire* wire = &Wire)`

 Initializes the given interface, prepares the board for communication.
 Returns `true` device is set up, otherwise `false`.
 The argument `wire` is an index of the TwoWire interface.
-If omitted, the connection started on default hardware I²C.
+If omitted, the connection starts on default hardware I²C.

 ### `void setDriveMode(DriveMode mode)`

 Sets the drive mode, which is responsible for the sample rate and power consumption of the sensor.
-Valid argument `mode` values is:
+Valid argument `mode` values are:

 - `DriveMode::SLEEP`: Idle.
 Measurements are disabled, and consumption is 0,034 mW.
 - `DriveMode::PERIOD_60S`: low power pulse mode.
 Measurement every 60 seconds, consumption is 1,2 mW.
 - `DriveMode::PERIOD_10S`: pulse heating mode.
 Measurement every 10 seconds, consumption is 7 mW.
 - `DriveMode::PERIOD_1S`: constant power mode.
 Measurement every 1 second, consumption is 46 mW.
-This mode sets by default.
+This mode is set by default.
 - `DriveMode::PERIOD_250MS`: constant ultra power mode.
 Measurement every 250 milliseconds, consumption more then 46 mW.

 ### `bool available()`